obsproject/obs-websocket/docs/generated/protocol.md

 - Added in v4.0.0

-An item's visibility has been toggled.
+A scene item's visibility has been toggled.

 **Response Items:**